QIU023/SATS_Continual_Semantic_Seg/README.md

 - MulticoreTSNE
 - einops

-When you need to set up environment in a new machine, you can use my script file: utils.txt to build up basic environment
+When you need to set up environment in a new machine, you can use my script file: utils.sh to build up basic environment
 ```
 bash utils.sh
 ```